Road Trip with a Cheap Car Rental in Queenstown

 Enjoy New Zealand's Number 1 Tourist Spot in Comfort

 The attractions of Queenstown just got better!
-The airport has completed a 1.65 million dollar lighting project, involving 200 LED lights, as part of their runway upgrade.
-This is to allow night flights in and out of Queenstown, due to begin for winter 2016.
+The airport has completed a 1.65 million dollar lighting project, involving 200 LED lights, as part of their runway upgrade for winter evening flights.
 This is of benefit, in particular, to our Aussie visitors, they will be able to get one more full day on the slopes, and fly home in the evening!

 Booking tips and tricks